iotauth/iotauth/examples/filesharing_examples/README.md

 ### To run example Auths (in command line)
 See README.md under *examples/*.
 ### To run example data management entity
+1. Run 'git submodule update --remote' to move the ipfs submodule for filesharing.

-1. Change directories to *$ROOT/examples/filesharing_examples/*.
+2. Change directories to *$ROOT/examples/filesharing_examples/*.

-2. Run 'python3 DataManageEntity.py' to execute data management entity.
+3. Run 'python3 DataManageEntity.py' to execute data management entity.

 ### To run example entities written in C language.
-See README.md under *entity/sst-c-api/*.
+See README.md under *entity/c/*.